Tsatsi/tsatsi.github.io/_posts/2018-08-16-why-clojure.md

 published: true

 ---
 At my current company (Columinate at the time of writing) we write code in clojure and clojurescript.
 I have often been asked the question "Why clojure?".
-I hope to answer this question with this blog post and to highlight the pros and cons of opting for clojure.
+I hope to answer this question with this blog post and to highlight some of the key reason for choosing clojure.
 {: .lead}
 <!–-break-–>